leonidboykov/go-mutesting/README.md

 ## Slop-free software

-This software is 100% human-authored; no hallucinations are included.
+This software is 100% human-authored.
 All AI-generated contributions will be rejected.

 [![This content is 100% human-authored](https://slop-free.org/logos/slop-free.svg)](https://slop-free.org/)